DataFire/Integrations/integrations/generated/azure_apimanagement_apimsubscriptions/README.md

   * serviceName **required** `string`: The name of the API Management service.
   * sid **required** `string`: Subscription entity Identifier.
 The entity represents the association between a user and a product in API Management.
   * parameters **required** [SubscriptionCreateParameters](#subscriptioncreateparameters)
+  * notify `boolean`: Notify change in Subscription State.
+  * If-Match `string`: ETag of the Entity.
+Not required when creating an entity, but required when updating an entity.
   * api-version **required** `string`: Version of the API to be used with the client request.
   * subscriptionId **required** `string`: Subscription credentials which uniquely identify Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.